 Hiring Development and Engineering Teams

 Hiring development and engineering teams is the kind of role that a CTO supposed to have.
 They often fill this role early on as well.
 However, while roles are still solidified in an early-stage startup, other figures like the Chief Executive Officer and Chief Financial Officer may also involve in the hiring process.

 This isn’t necessarily a problem, as hiring is also an appropriate role for a CEO or CFO – especially in the early stages.
 The important thing is that the CEO, CFO, CTO, and any other executives understand their roles when it comes to hiring.
 This will make sure that development and engineering teams get hired without accidentally hiring too many people.

 Identifying Internal Tools for Development

-Like hiring development and engineering teams, identifying internal tools for development is a role that fits the CTO but that other executives in an early-stage startup may have a hand in.
+Like hiring development and engineering teams, identifying internal tools for development is a role that fits the CTO but that other executive in an early-stage startup may have a hand in.
 Also like hiring, it is more important that everyone understand who takes on this role than it is that one person, in particular, should have it.

 However, as mentioned in the introduction, whoever you want to have this role down the road should begin to fill it as soon as possible so that they don’t have to “change ships mid-stream.”

 Vendor management and outsourcing partners are more roles that may fill by several people in the early stages of a startup.
 These roles are not particularly in-line with the roles traditionally associated with the CTO.
 However, early in the process, the CTO may be no worse-suited to filling these roles than anyone else.

 In the interest of developing and maintaining specialization of roles, it may be advantageous to leave these roles to another individual like the CFO.